KrishaPoehala/lunaTestTask/README.md

 HTTP: http://localhost:5000
 HTTPS: https://localhost:5001
 The PostgreSQL database is accessible on port 5432.
+You can access the swagger you by going: https://localhost:5001/swagger/index.html

 ## Shutting Down the Services
 To stop and remove the containers, run: